The Small Firm for Big Cases

 (2) Seemingly reckless conduct by your doctor

 In rare situations, doctors are reckless in taking care of their patients, which gives rise to medical malpractice claims.
-Recklessness occurs when actions are unquestionably imprudent, such as when a doctor is under the influence of alcohol or drugs, or when a doctor isn’t qualified to perform a procedure.
+Recklessness is conduct that goes beyond mere negligence, such as when a doctor is under the influence of alcohol or drugs, or when a doctor isn’t qualified to perform a procedure.

 (3) A second opinion different than your initial diagnosis

-If medical treatment seems to be making things worse, rather than better, many patients choose to seek out a second opinion and consult a second doctor.
+If medical treatment seems to be making things worse, rather than better, many patients choose to seek out a second opinion from a different doctor.
 If a second doctor provides an opinion that is very different than an initial diagnosis, that could be a sign that the first doctor made a serious mistake.

 (4) Communication problems with your healthcare provider

-Generally, healthcare providers are obligated to communicate with their patients regarding their patients’ medical treatment, in terms of answering the patients’ questions, checking in on follow-up care, and being diligent about remaining available to provide information.
+Generally, healthcare providers are obligated to communicate with their patients regarding their patients’ medical treatment, including answering the patients’ questions, checking in on follow-up care, and being diligent about remaining available to provide information.
 If a healthcare provider suddenly stops communicating with you, it could be a sign that they’re trying to avoid you.

 How Can You Prove Medical Malpractice?

 Often in medical practice, there are different methods of treatment recognized as proper for the same ailment.
-Medical malpractice does not arise just because a doctor does not follow a particular method over another.
+Medical malpractice does not arise just because a doctor follows one particular method over another.
 A patient must prove that either the doctor did not have or did not use the required skill and knowledge to treat the patient, or that the doctor did not exercise the care and judgment of a reasonable doctor with the same skill and experience, in the same circumstances.

 A medical malpractice claim consists of four main elements of proof: